benanil/ASTL/README.md

 * Map // using Red Black Tree
 * Set

-each data structure has an header with same name except Map and Set these structures uses "RedBlackTree.hpp" header.
+Each data structure has an header with same name except Map and Set these structures uses "RedBlackTree.hpp" header. <br>
+Additionally each data structure has static versions to use Stack memory instaed of heap, this will impact performance remarkably <br>
+These data structures are safe because, if user exceed the static limit it will use heap memory

+* StackArray
+* StackStack
+* StackQueue
+* StackPriorityQueue
+* StackHashMap
+* StackHashSet
+* StackMap
+* StackSet

 here is the example usage of data structures